Proximal Algorithms and Temporal Differences for Large Linear Systems: Extrapolation, Approximation, and Simulation: Linearized Proximal and Temporal Difference Methods for Nonlinear Problems

 each time the iteration $x_{k+1}=T(x_k)$ is performed.
 A similarly randomized version of the algorithm \tdpolimproveo, \optpolit\ was introduced in Section 2.6.2 of the abstract DP monograph [Ber18].
 It has the form

 where $m_k$ is a positive integer from a bounded range, and $\m_k$ is updated by Eq.\ \mupdate\ each time the iteration $x_{k+1}=T(x_k)$ is performed.
-A variant of this algorithm is to select to each iteration $k$ a positive integer $\m_k$ by randomization using a probability distribution $\big\{p(1),p(2),\ldots\big\}$ over the positive integers, with $p(1)>0$, and update $\m_k$ by Eq.\ \mupdate\ each time $m_k=1$.
-However, the analysis of [Ber18] assumes that the mappings $T_\m$ are weighted sup-norm contractions, while allowing also for asynchronous operation.
-By contrast, here the contraction norm need not be a sup-norm, while no asynchrony in updating the components of $x_k$ is allowed.
+A variant of this algorithm is to select to each iteration $k$ a positive integer $m_k$ by randomization using a probability distribution $\big\{p(1),p(2),\ldots\big\}$ over the positive integers, with $p(1)>0$, and update $\m_k$ by Eq.\ \mupdate\ each time $m_k=1$.